Safety & Compliance

 Since 1996, Safety First

-Campers and staff will be asked to complete a weekly health waiver focused on COVID-19 symptoms and travel.
-Campers and staff will be screened for temperature upon arrival to site each day.
+Campers and staff will complete a health waiver pre-camp and will be screened for temperature daily during morning carpool.

 - Shortness of Breath

 Additional COVID-19 Safety Procedures

 If your camper falls ill during camp, we will have an isolated area to care for him/her until you or another parent/guardian is able to pick him/her up.

 We will have signs posted throughout camp to remind campers of proper hygiene procedures.

 Campers will eat lunch with their small group while following social distancing procedures.

 Campers will not be allowed to share water bottles, and we encourage you to pack enough water for the day if you are uncomfortable with your camper using camp-provided hydration stations.